JetBrains/guide/site/java/tutorials/git-interactive-rebase/cli/index.md

 title: From the Command Line
 topics: []
 author: md
-subtitle: Using Git interactive rebase from the command line
+subtitle: Using Git interactive rebase from the command line.
 thumbnail: ./thumbnail.png
 ---